If you'd like to support us, check out our awesome products:

 Menstrual history

 A menstrual history involves exploring the characteristics of the patient’s menstrual cycle.
+This section can be omitted in patients who do not have a uterus or who have gone through menopause.

 • “How often do your periods occur?”

-• “Are they regular and predictable?”
+• “Are your periods regular and predictable?”

-Gynaecological conditions
+Gynaecological history

 Ask if the patient has previously had any gynaecological problems: